 top of page

-From its conception, over 50 years ago, The Twynam Group has been actively involved in pushing the boundaries across many industries.
+Since its conception over 50 years ago, The Twynam Group has been actively pushing the boundaries across many industries.

-Mr. John Dieter Kahlbeter was the founder and driving force that contributed to where Twynam is today.
+Mr. John Dieter Kahlbetzer was the founder and driving force that contributed to where Twynam is today.
 Emigrating from Germany in 1954, the forward-thinking and charismatic young man possessed a thirst for knowledge.
-He learned rapidly that this new thriving Australian economy had a lot to offer.
+He learned rapidly that this new thriving Australian economy had much to offer.

 Starting with nothing but his passion for succeeding, he began this chapter of his illustrious business career in steel importing and exporting.
 He also heavily fostered the need for domestic steel sales for what was becoming a rapidly growing country.
 He fell in love with Australia and all the country had to offer.